 Not that Romo has had an easy time accepting that he’s riding the bench behind a rookie.

 The Cowboys have waffled back and forth on their QB dilemma all season as Romo recovered from a back injury he suffered in preseason.
-Team owner Jerry Jones initially said Romo would get his job back when healthy, but since has backed off on that stance with Prescott leading Dallas to a 7-1 record.
+Team owner Jerry Jones initially said Romo would get his job back when healthy but since has backed off on that stance with Prescott leading Dallas to a 7-1 record.

-Romo, a four-time Pro Bowler who’s spent all 13 of his NFL seasons with the Cowboys, is the bona fide leader of the team, so it’s understandable his teammates might be upset he’s not getting his job back.
+Romo, a four-time Pro Bowler who has spent all 13 of his NFL seasons with the Cowboys, is the bona fide leader of the team, so it’s understandable his teammates might be upset he’s not getting his job back.
 It’s hard to argue with results, though, and as long as Dallas keeps winning, that should help quiet any locker room dissonance.